2002 Turkish general election: Background

 The 1999 İzmit earthquake and 1999 Düzce earthquake caused the deaths of over 17,000 people.
 Following the disaster, the government pledged to implement stricter building regulations and established an "earthquake tax" to enhance readiness in a nation located on two major geological fault lines.
 Despite these initiatives, the government's slow response to the calamity contributed significantly to the rise of Recep Tayyip Erdoğan's Justice and Development Party (AKP) to power.
 The AKP promised to restore transparency and rebuild the economy, which had been devastated by a stock market crash.
 The political party that oversaw the ministry accountable for earthquake relief, as well as the parties that held power for longer and had more control over city administrations in the earthquake-affected region, received greater blame.
 The newly established AKP benefitted from the votes lost by the ruling parties.

 A few days before the match between Fenerbahçe and Malatyaspor, Deputy Prime Minister Mesut Yılmaz was a guest on a TV channel with Can Ataklı.
-During their conversation, Mesut Bey made a statement: "By Allah's permission, we will make Galatasaray the champion this year too."
-Prior to the Malatyaspor match at Fenerbahçe's closed stands, a huge banner was unfurled, reading "We'll see you at the ballot box, Mesut Bey."
+During their conversation, Yılmaz made a statement: "By God's permission, we will make Galatasaray the champion this year too."
+Prior to the Malatyaspor match at Fenerbahçe's closed stands, a huge banner was unfurled, reading "We'll see you at the ballot box, Mr. Mesut."

+Endorsements

+Martin Schulz of the German Social Democratic Party of Germany endorsed the Republican People's Party before the elections.
+Schulz said: "As social democrats, our aim and desire is for the CHP to emerge victorious from the elections.